run-ai/docs/docs/admin/integration/mlflow.md

 # Integrate Run:AI with MLflow

-[MLflow](https://www.mlflow.org/){target=_blank} is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
+[MLflow](https://www.mlflow.org/){target=_blank} is an open-source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
 The purpose of this document is to explain how to run Jobs with MLflow using the Run:AI scheduler.

 ## Overview